 Apple’s put the iOS 13 update into beta testing ahead of an official release this fall.
-The beta is available to those in the developer program and the company will launch it for public beta testers this summer.
+The beta is available to those in the developer program and those enrolled in the Beta Software Program.

 Trying the iOS 13 beta is tempting.
 It comes with a bunch of intriguing changes including Dark Mode and performance enhancements for Face ID and apps.

 While some of you might want to wait for Apple to fix some of the beta’s initial problems, others might want to take the plunge and install the beta today or in the near future.

 If you do decide to install the iOS 13 beta, be careful.
 This is pre-release software and it’s plagued with a variety of bugs and performance issues.
 It could have a major impact on your day-to-day if you install it on your primary device.

 You can’t predict the exact list of issues you’ll encounter so it’s important to prepare.
 This is especially important if this is your first time installing a beta.